KerryCX/UserListAPIChallenge/README.md

 The response will have a status: 201 or 200 and something.
 The data will have an id and a createdAt field.

+# Exercise 2

+**Part 1:**
+Make a form with at least two fields and a submit button.
+When the form is submitted, send the data to create a new user in the reqres api.
+When the submission is complete, display a success message.